Semi-Dormant - Green but not Growing

 Dormant Turf and Green Weeds – Easy Weed Control

-With the dormant turf not being sensitive to herbicides and the winter weeds hypersensitive, weed control is a lot easier than the hot summer months.
+With the dormant turf not being sensitive to herbicides and the winter weeds hypersensitive, weed control is a lot easier than in the hot summer months.
 However, the downside is I can only treat weeds that are present – weeds that germinate after I leave will have to wait until I return.
 The best solution is a monthly weed application available with the Premium Service – a monthly lawn spraying upgrade.

 Investing in the Future